-- The DPH WIC Dietetic Internship Program will utilize the University of Minnesota Self-Assessment Tool for Public Health/Community Nutritionist Modules. http://www.epi.umn.edu/let/assessment/index.html - The intern self-assessment evaluation will be completed by the intern prior to attending general orientation.
-During the general orientation, all interns will use the self-assessment to make an action plan based on the results of their self-assessment. - The modules will provide the dietetic intern with an opportunity to systematically identify strengths and weaknesses in specific areas of public health and community nutrition practice.
+- An intern self-assessment evaluation will be completed by the intern prior to attending general orientation.
+During the general orientation, all interns will use the self-assessment to make an action plan based on the results of their self-assessment. - The self-assessment will provide the dietetic intern with an opportunity to systematically identify strengths and weaknesses in specific areas of public health and community nutrition practice.
 It will also provide guidance and resources to assist individuals in career development planning.